blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Steps encountered when installing Void.md

 	- After reboot, setup a new user
 	- Optional: Install zsh/fish shell
 	- Optional: Set default user shell
+	- Recommended: Disable bitmap fonts and regenerate font cache
+		- Also copy over the config file to any Flatpak apps which have this issue
 - Install graphical environment
 	- Install X.org server if using an X11 graphical environment: `sudo xbps-install xorg`
 	- Install a graphical environment of your choice